nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 Works with greedy turned off.

 MinerEnableTransmute: (Default) true
+Enable auto transmute of all Coal Bars to Coal Diamonds in Transmute tab.

+MinerEnableTransmuteSdia: (Default) true
+Enable auto transmute of all Coal Diamonds to Shiny Diamonds in Transmute tab.

+MinerEnableTransmuteFuel: (Default) true
+Enable auto transmute of all Coal Diamonds to Fuel in Transmute tab.

+MinerEnableTransmuteSphere: (Default) true
+Enable auto transmute of all Coal Diamonds to Spheres in Transmute tab.

+MinerEnableTransmuteSdiaToCB: (Default) true
-Enable auto transmute of all coal bars in Transmute tab.
+Enable auto transmute of all Shiny Diamonds to Coal Diamonds in Transmute tab.

 MinerTransmuteTimer: (Default) 10
 Time period in seconds between Transmute using setting above.